barrerajl/invaders-radar/README.md

 * Exact detector: Will detect invaders that are a exact match of the specification (positive and negative space)
 * Shape detector: Will detect invaders by its positive space.
 Colliding invader detections will be given a lower accuracy and will be shown in dimmer color than the 100% accuracy.

-!
-In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
-Put your Ruby code in the file `lib/invaders/radar`.
-To experiment with that code, run `bin/console` for an interactive prompt.

 ## Usage:
 (use `bundle exec` if gem is not installed: `bundle exec invaders-radar -r snapshot_example.txt`)